HillaryDanan/abstraction-intelligence/README.md

 ### What Would Falsify the Self/World Hypothesis?

-The hypothesis that self-state requires self/world distinction makes specific predictions.
+The hypothesis that self-state requires self/world distinction (bounded persistence + stakes + inside/outside asymmetry) makes specific predictions.
 It would be **falsified** by:

-1. **Disembodied systems showing the self-state signature.** If a system trained purely on prediction loss (no embodiment, no stakes) shows calibrated confidence on genuinely novel problems, conservative error patterns, and appropriate novelty detection, the embeddedness requirement is falsified.
+1. **Systems without these properties showing the self-state signature.** If a system with no persistence, no stakes, and no principled boundary shows calibrated confidence on genuinely novel problems, conservative error patterns, and appropriate novelty detection, the hypothesis is falsified.
-1. **Embedded systems failing to develop self-state.** If embodied agents with survival-like stakes show the pattern-matching signature (confident failures on novelty, poor calibration), the sufficiency claim is falsified.
+1. **Systems with these properties failing to develop self-state.** If systems with clear bounded persistence, genuine stakes, and inside/outside asymmetry show the pattern-matching signature (confident failures on novelty, poor calibration), the sufficiency claim is falsified.
-1. **Architectural complexity producing self-state.** If scaling or architectural changes (without embodiment) produce the self-state signature, the necessity of self/world distinction is falsified.
+1. **Architectural complexity alone producing self-state.** If scaling or architectural changes produce the self-state signature without any form of self/world distinction, the necessity claim is falsified.
+1. **Biology proving uniquely necessary.** If only biological systems can develop self-state despite digital systems having equivalent bounded persistence, stakes, and boundaries, the substrate-neutrality claim is falsified (and a stronger biological embodiment requirement would be supported).

 ### What Would Falsify APH Generally?